cilium/cilium/Documentation/concepts/kubernetes/troubleshooting.rst

 worker node which is not meeting :ref:`admin_system_reqs`.

-If the cause for the problem is not apparent based on these simple steps, please come and seek help on our `Slack channel`.
+If the cause for the problem is not apparent based on these simple steps, please come and seek help on our :term:`Slack channel`.

 Apiserver outside of cluster
 ==============================